Fitting High-Dimensional Interaction Models with Error Control: Better Threshold Approximation

 Approximating stepwise using these thresholds has many practical performance benefits.
-First, multiple passes can be made without rejections before the algorithm exhausts its alpha-wealth and terminates.
-The initial tests are extremely conservative but only spend tiny amounts of alpha-wealth.
-Tests rejected in these stages still earn the full return $\omega$.
+First, multiple passes can be made without any rejections before the algorithm exhausts its alpha-wealth and terminates.
+The initial tests are extremely conservative but only spend tiny amounts of wealth; however, tests rejected in these stages still earn the full return $\omega$.
 This ensures that wealth is not wasted too quickly when testing true null hypotheses.
 Furthermore, false hypotheses are not rejected using significantly more wealth than is required.
 An alternative construction of alpha-investing makes this latter benefit explicit and is explained in \citet{FosterS08}.
 Taken together, this improves power in ways not addressed by the theorem in the next section.
-By earning more alpha-wealth, future tests can be conducted at higher power while maintaining the type-I error guarantee.
+By earning more alpha-wealth, future tests can be conducted at higher power while maintaining mFDR control.

 RAI performs a sequential search for sufficient model improvement as opposed to the global search for maximal improvement performed by forward stepwise.
 Most sequential, or online, algorithms are online in the observations, whereas RAI is online in the \emph{features}.
 This allows features to be generated dynamically and allows extremely large data sets to be loaded into RAM one feature at a time.
 As such, RAI is trivially parallelizable in the MapReduce setting, similar to \citep{Kumar+13}.
 For example, many processors can be used, each considering a disjoint set of features.
 Control need only be passed to the master node when a significant feature is identified or a testing pass is completed.
 Parallelizing RAI will be particularly effective in extremely sparse models, such as those considered in genome-wide association studies.
 Online feature generation is beneficial when features are costly to generate and can be used for directed exploration of complex spaces.
-This is particularly useful when querying data base or searching interaction spaces and is described in Section \ref{sec:interaction-spaces}.
+This is particularly useful when querying data base or searching interaction spaces as in Section \ref{sec:poly}.